Democrats plan lightning Trump impeachment, want him out now

 Another leading Republican critic of Trump, Sen. Ben Sasse of Nebraska, said he would “definitely consider” impeachment.

-Strong criticism of Trump, who urged the protesters to march to the Capitol, continued unabated.
+Strong criticism of Trump, who urged the mob to march to the Capitol, continued unabated.

 “Every day that he remains in office, he is a danger to the Republic,” said Rep. Adam Schiff, D-Calif.